 In December 2018, the Group acquired 40% equity interest of Henan Fengyi Feiyang Network Technology Limited ("Fengyi Technology") with a consideration of RMB2.0 million.
 Fengyi Technology mainly engages in advertising service in China.
 As the investment in Fengyi Technology is redeemable at the option of the Group, it is not considered in-substance common stock but considered debt securities.
 The Group's investment in Fengyi Technology is classified as available-for-sale debt investments and reported at fair value.
-As of December 31, 2018 and 2019, the fair value of investment in Fengyi Technology was RMB2.0 million, and RMB2.0 million (US\$0.3 million), respectively.
+As of December 31, 2019, the fair value of investment in Fengyi Technology was RMB2.0 million.
+The Group had fully written down the whole investment in Fengyi Technology and recognized an impairment loss of RMB2.0 million (US\$0.3 million) in 2020.